-The Regional Center Pilot Program offers an exiting avenue to a fast track Green Card for foreign nationals who wish to invest $1,000,000 and in some circumstances only $500,000 into a business association that advances economic expansion, productivity, job formation and increased monetary investment into a definable geographic area of the United States.
+The Regional Center Pilot Program offers an exciting avenue to a fast track Green Card for foreign nationals who wish to invest $1,000,000 and in some circumstances only $500,000 into a business association that advances economic expansion, productivity, job formation and increased monetary investment into a definable geographic area of the United States.
 The main advantage of the Regional Center variety of EB-5 employment creation green card is that unlike in the traditional EB-5 category where it must be shown that at least 10 jobs will be directly created from the investment, regional center investors may take into account indirectly created jobs.
 This means that regional center business associations do not need to create a payroll position for all ten jobs that are created.
 Rather, under the regional center program, the jobs of supporting staff, service people and contractors may be counted toward the 10 new jobs requirement.
 As a result, the Regional Center model creates a very attractive vehicle for a business association to attract large amounts of investors and their capital to the United States.

 Proving that a regional center meets EB-5 job creation criteria